Delino DeShields Jr.

-Delino Diaab DeShields (Note: While commonly known as Delino DeShields Jr., DeShields and his father have different middle names.) (born August 16, 1992) is an American professional baseball center fielder who is a free agent.
+Delino Diaab DeShields (Note: While commonly known as Delino DeShields Jr., DeShields and his father have different middle names.) (born August 16, 1992) is an American professional baseball center fielder for the Shenzhen Bluesox of Chinese Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Texas Rangers, Cleveland Indians, and Cincinnati Reds.
 He is the son of former MLB player Delino DeShields and the brother of basketball player Diamond DeShields.

 Early life

 DeShields, the eldest of his father's five children, was raised in the Atlanta area.
 He went to Woodward Academy, where he played both baseball and football.
 In his senior year at Woodward, he hit 9 home runs and batted .415, while stealing 29 bases.
 He was recruited by the Georgia Bulldogs and Ole Miss Rebels for football before deciding to pursue baseball instead.
 He was also recruited by the LSU Tigers for baseball, but they only committed a half-scholarship to him due to his desire to play professionally.